No Free Lunch for Approximate MCMC: Introduction

+We start Section \ref{SecNotTypAppl} by introducing our notation and main assumptions.
+This section also includes pedagogical examples, a sketch of the proof of our main result (Section \ref{SecMBIS}), and an application of our abstract results to the familiar setting of GLMs (Theorem \ref{ThmExampleTorpid}).
+In Section \ref{SecMainResults}, we give a precise statement our main result and relate it back to our main pedagogical examples.
+In Section \ref{SecSubsecCounter}, we give some ``non-examples" of special situations in which it is possible to speed up MCMC without reducing accuracy.
+In Section \ref{SecApplMCMC}, we show that some of our abstract assumptions are satisfied for a variety of realistic subsampling chains.
+Finally, in Section \ref{SecDisc} we discuss the broader context of this work and highlight some important problems that are left open.

-We remark here that, typically, verifying that a specific model or algorithm satisfies our assumptions with ``good" constants takes some work.
-Of course it is not possible to give a careful study of all models and algorithms within one paper, and this leads to some conflict in the presentation of the results: we wish to have clear and simple main applications for those interested in the ``big picture," while also helping readers to verify the assumptions in their particular examples.
+As mentioned in Section \ref{SecVeryClose}, verifying that a specific model or algorithm satisfies our assumptions with ``good" constants takes some work.
+Doing so in great generality is far beyond the scope of one paper.
+This leads to some conflict in the presentation of the results: we wish to have clear and simple applications for those interested in the ``big picture," while also helping readers to verify the assumptions in their particular examples.
 We have chosen to resolve this conflict as follows:

+\begin{itemize} \item Our pedagogical examples and Section \ref{SecApplMCMC} focus on applications to specific simple models and subsampling algorithms that are currently popular in the literature, in an effort to succinctly present a variety of concrete examples and results that are most likely to be of interest to practitioners.
+Most proofs from these sections are deferred to technical appendices. \item Throughout the paper, we include many short remarks on technical issues that appear when using our results.
+We also reference the lemmas and constructions in the appendices that can be used to resolve them for most models and algorithms that we are aware of.
+We believe that these technical issues are to some extent unavoidable due to the generality of the current approach and the fact that algorithms can be presented in very different forms.